glance-nostra/QP-SquadShooter/README.md

 verify
 ```

-Builds and uploads addressables for Android platform to the staging environment.
+Builds and uploads addressables for Android and mac editor platform to the staging environment and also build the testing apk.
 ```
-build env=staging targets=android
+build env=staging targets=android,standaloneosx apk=true
 ```

 Builds and uploads addressables for Android and iOS platform to the production environment.